 Statistically, St. Benedict Ndanda Referral Hospital attends at least 2 to 3 new kidney disease patients every day.
 Hence a significant need exists for disease prevention and treatment.

 A project of peritoneal dialysis was conducted at our facility in collaboration with Dr. Kajiru Kilonzo, nephrologist at KCMC and Mrs. Willina Mosha, dialysis nurse at KCMC in October 2018.

-So far, 8 patients have been initiated with peritoneal dialysis and one patient managed to get kidney transplant at MNH in July 2019.
+So far, 13 patients have been initiated with peritoneal dialysis.
+Several patients with acute kidney injury have been cured, two patients with chronic kidney disease continue with PD and one patient managed to get kidney transplant at MNH in July 2019.

 Our renal clinic has been started on 22nd January 2020 with 13 patients and until now the clinic runs with 30 Chronic Kidney Disease (CKD) patients with different renal diseases.
-Part of them will need hemodialysis as a bridge to the renal transplant as a definite treatment.
-No death has been reported from patients attending our clinic so far.
+Usually, patients have appointment once per month.
+Patients with advanced stage of kidney disease are reviewed in shorter intervals.
+Patients with end stage kidney disease are offered dialysis – peritoneal or haemodialysis as a bridge to the renal transplant as a definite treatment.

 Hemodialysis is a procedure that cleans and filters the blood of individuals whose kidneys have failed.
 It usually has to be done three times a week (usually four hours per session) on alternate days.